Welcome to EPEX SPOT!

 The EPEX SPOT Day-Ahead auction is integrated into the Single Day-Ahead Coupling (SDAC) which encompasses 27 countries across Europe, excluding Great Britain and Switzerland.

-On the Intraday market, market participants trade continuously, 24 hours a day, with delivery on the same day.
+The Intraday market offers the possibility to trade even more in the short term.
+Market participants can either trade continuously, on the Intraday continuous market, or via Intraday auctions.
+On the Intraday continuous market, participants trade 24 hours a day, with delivery on the same day.
 As soon as a buy- and sell-order match, the trade is executed.
 Electricity can be traded up to 5 minutes before delivery and through hourly, half-hourly or quarter-hourly contracts.
 As this allows for a high level of flexibility, members use the Intraday market to make last minute adjustments and to balance their positions closer to real time.
 Cross-border trading is essential in Intraday trading, and European Intraday markets are connected via the Single Intraday Coupling (SIDC).
+Intraday auctions are also available on the Intraday market, they allow for a pooling of liquidity at a certain point in time and deliver a price reference for electricity delivery on the same or on the following day, depending on the auction timing.

 The pan-European Single Intraday Coupling encompasses 24 countries, excluding Great Britain and Switzerland.